cpressey/Nested-Modal-Transducers/README.md

 There are none yet.
 This section will be updated when there are.

-A definite next step would be to use functional transducer assemblages as the basis for constructing a non-trivial reactive program.
+A definite next step would be to use nested modal transducer assemblages as the basis for constructing a non-trivial reactive program.

 Another definite possibility would be the formulation of a framework